{{ summaryHeading }}

 Rest interval

-The recovery segment that follows each work interval when round rest is greater than zero.
+The recovery segment after a work interval when round rest is greater than zero.

 Round

-One work segment and, when configured, its following rest segment.
+One work segment plus its following rest segment when rest is configured.

 Set